aalbaali/aalbaali.github.io/about.md

 # About this blog
 In a nutshell, this blog is an experiment of sharing my notes and thoughts.
+I will sometimes use it to as a more thorough `README.md` for software projects that I work on.

-I enjoy reading and learning about new and old concepts, whether it's a topic in math or a bit of programming.
+I enjoy reading technical papers and books on robotics and programming.
-It's quite frustrating to learn a topic only to forget it few months later.
+Part of my reading process is taking some notes, but they are usually jotted notes and not thorough enough.
-So, a while back, I decided to take more thorough notes whenever I'm learning a new topic.
+So, maybe, writing my notes on a blog will force me to write more thorough notes.

-Though I personally find these notes useful, they are not usually shared.
-So I thought of sharing some of these notes on this blog.
+Feel free to reach out to me if you find a mistake or some issue on the blog.
+Happy reading!

 @@pt-4 @@